kzhu2099/My-NYT/README.md

 <hr style = 'margin-left: 10px; margin-right: 10px; width: calc(100% - 20px);'>
 ```

-Note that the brackets are placeholders for the .format() function that is handled by the method.
-All of those must be included, and no more can be added.
+Note that the brackets are placeholders for the ```.format()``` function that is handled by the internal method.
+All of those parameters must be included, and no more can be added.

 #### main_html_template

 Similar to the images, this is a template for the entire email.
 The default is set to this:

 ```html
 <!DOCTYPE html>
 <html>